-The Wellness Committee shall conduct periodic (at least annual) reviews of the feasibility and accuracy of the LWP.
-Periodic reviews will incorporate additional parents and/or students from schools not currently represented in the composition of the Wellness committee.
-The Committee shall be responsible for updating the LWP based on current regulations whether SHPS, local, state or federal.
+The SHPS designee shall conduct periodic (at least once every three years) reviews of the feasibility and accuracy of the LWP, with assistance from the School Site Councils.
+Periodic reviews will incorporate additional parents, staff, and/or students who wish to participate.
+The SHPS designee and School Site Councils shall be responsible for updating the LWP based on current regulations whether SHPS, local, state or federal.